geyang/jaynes/README.md

 ## Usage (**Show me the Mo-NAY!! :moneybag::money_with_wings:**)

+Check out the example folder for projects that you can run.

+## Low-level Usage (Deprecated)

 Take a look at the folder [test_projects/](test_projects/)!
 These project scripts are used for test and development, so they should work out-of-the-box (if you have the right box ahem).